port-labs/port-docs/docs/guides-and-tutorials/service-lock-github-workflow.md

 # Lock service deployment

-In this guide you will implement a service locking mechanism using [Port's Github Action](http://localhost:4000/build-your-software-catalog/sync-data-to-catalog/api/ci-cd/github-workflow/)
+In this guide we will implement a service locking mechanism using [Port's Github Action](http://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/ci-cd/github-workflow/)

 The CI/CD deployment check described in this guide will follow these steps:

 1. New code is pushed to the `main` branch of a Git repository
 2. A [GitHub workflow](https://docs.github.com/en/actions/using-workflows) is triggered by the push event
-3. The Github workflow query Port's Entity API and returns a response for the service
+3. The Github workflow queries Port's Entity API and returns a response for the service
 4. If the value of the `locked_in_prod` field is `true`, the deployment check will fail
 5. If the value of the `locked_in_prod` field is `false`, the deployment check will succeed